 Big daunting tasks can lead to deep dark discouragement.
-So how do you climb out of the pit?
+How do you overcome?

 At the beginning of the 20th century, Thomas Edison was working to develop a battery capable of powering an automobile.
+(Someone remind Elon Musk there really is nothing new under the sun!).
 Things were not going well.
 The genius inventor had tried 10,000 experiments.
 All of them had failed!

 Most would be demoralized.
 Not Edison.
 His famous line sums up his determination,